WittsMei/Income-Prediction-Machine-Learning-Project-in-Python/README.md

 An individual’s annual income results from various factors.
 Intuitively, it is influenced by the individual’s education level, age, gender, occupation, and etc.

 This is a widely cited KNN dataset.
-It is also a good example for data pre-processing and machine learning practices.
+It is also a good example for data pre-processing and machine learning.

 Fields
 - The dataset contains 16 columns